 Children can learn about the history of Crete through fun puzzles and games via the use of the special ‘route for children’.
 In various parts of the museum, there are touch screens and tablets with information about the exhibits and collections.

 Families should know

 - There is private paid parking on the west side of the museum

 - The exhibits are presented in Greek and English

 - Although the Historical Museum of Crete is very interesting for adults, it might not be so appealing to children.
 The ‘Guide for Children of IMK’ will definitely keep the children entertained so it is important to get a copy

-- If you have questions don’t hesitate to ask the helpful and polite museum staff who are present in various rooms
+- If you have questions don’t hesitate to ask the helpful and polite museum staff

 Kids will love